How it works

 CIT instructors are an interdisciplinary team of mental health providers and law enforcement professionals.

 No curriculum on this topic would be complete, however, without the voices of consumers of mental health services and their family members.
 Therefore, members of NAMI provide their perspective as members of this team.

 Whenever possible, CIT training is offered to first responders, first receivers and related professionals at no cost.
-The training is currently being supported under a grant by The Harry and Jeanette Weinberg Foundation, the Northeastern Pennsylvania Health Care Foundation and the Moses Taylor Foundation.
+The training is currently being sponsored by a federal grant in support of the Lackawanna County De-Escalation and Crisis Intervention Collaboration Project.